Expand description

 SpaceDescriptor(usize)

-, doesn’t implement theIsZero
+, don’t implement theIsZero

-trait, even if it has the#[repr(transparent)]
+trait, even if they have the#[repr(transparent)]

 annotation. - The